VCDN-2025-INSY7314/Hello-INSY7314/12 - Pipelining with Newman and SonarQube/README.md

 You need to debug and errors.
 Notes:
 1. The pipeline will stop running if any step fails.
-2. During execution, Newman results are displayed in the `Run Postman collection` step
+2. During execution, Sonar outcome is  displayed in the `Run SonarCloud analysis` step, but actual report needs to be viewed in SonarCloud.

 ### Step 5.
 Coverage integration
 Update `jest.config.js` to include the various directories.